AlysonNumberFIVE/GoVirtualFilesystem/src/02/README.md

 }
 ```
 This function sets the prompt we'll be making use of in our shell.
 It's turned into a member of the user object because the only external variable it uses is the `username` variable that can be found in `user`.<br><br>
+### The Readline functions
+Here's a brief rundown of the above code:<br?
+- `Prompt` - The name that will appear on the user prompt in the shell.
+- `HistoryFile` - The location of the file that will store all command history.
+- `AutoComplete` - The list of strings that can be autocompleted in the shell (by pressing TAB).
+- `InterruptPrompt` - The signal handle that can interrupt the shell.
+- `EOFPrompt` - The message printed out on exit.

+- `NewPrefixCompleter` - The function responsible for handling autocompletion.